mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game-physics/integration_basics_undamped_semi_implicit_euler_5fps.png" width="100%"/>

-What an interesting result.
+But drifts out of phase.
+What an interesting result!
 As you can see it's not simply the case that RK4 has a higher order of accuracy and is "better".
 It's much more nuanced than this.

 ## Conclusion